RaoulLabrunie/ChatSportiwWeb/README.md

 You can customize the authentication logic to work with your own database schema as long as you maintain this core rank-based permission verification.
 The minimum required structure should include user identification and a numeric rank field.

+### Chat Setup

+The chat functionality is implemented in `src/chat/LLM.js`.
+The chat process works as follows:

+1. The user submits a natural language question
+2. The system generates a SQL query from the question
+3. The system executes the query against the database
+4. The system returns the results in a human-readable format

+You can customize the chat logic to work with your own database schema and use case requirements.
+The system uses ChatGroq models (powered by llama3-70b-8192) for SQL generation, though you can configure any model of your choice.
+Feel fre to modify the prompt templates in `src/chat/LLM.js` to match your specific database schema and use case requirements.

 ## 📋 Requirements

 - Node.js v14 or higher